elcritch/cdecl/README.md

 a new Nim variable using importc which imports the declared variable.

 The macro will pass any extra pragmas to the variable.
-This can be used to declare the variable global or not.
+If the `global` pragma is passed in the emitted C code will be put in the
+`/*VARSECTION*/` section.

 ## Example